ksudana/CS296Project/README.md

 ## Usage

-To start the game, use `lein run` from the command line.
+To start the game, use `lein run` from the command line, or run the standalone jar file in the target directory.